Nailevsky/Project-2/README.md

 ## Stretch Goals (How your specific project look & behave *AFTER* you accomplish MVP)
 Add functionality to make a "for sale list" with leftover materials, evaluate them using API or make a bot to sell them.

+## References
+ChatGPT for seed and CSS structure